Kr1shna02/Hack_Flow/README.md

-This repository includes different attack methods and hacking techniques typically employed in the CEH exam.
+This repository includes different attack methods and hacking techniques typically employed in the CEHv12 exam.